HIP-1195: Hiero hooks and an application to allowances

 {

-"installer_id": "0.0.123",
+"owner_id": "0.0.123",

-/* Extension point implemented by this hook */
+/* Extension point this hook implements */

 "extension_point": "ACCOUNT_ALLOWANCE_HOOK",